 My next book was Ask Me, which I wrote after we moved to London.
 It’s set in the Florida that I grew up in (i.e. backwoods, not beaches).
 If you had ever asked me if I was going to purposely cram a bunch of symbolism into a novel, I would have laughed at you.
 I was that kind of English major (seriously, not everything is a phallic symbol and I find Ulysses unreadable and Thackeray unbearable).
 But, indeed, I did, so the last laugh is on me.

 I am married to my college sweetheart (we’ve now been together longer than we’ve been alive separately which kinda blows my mind) and we have a son who is the coolest kid ever (I’m not kidding.
-He’s a manga-reading-computer addicted little man and he’s awesome).
+He’s a manga-reading-computer addicted guitar playing dude and he’s awesome–and officially taller than me).

 We also have a dog named Marley J. Kravitz (my son named him after Bob Marley and Lenny Kravitz) who is not the sharpest tool in the shed but will cover you in dog kisses and fur and sit on your lap even though he’s a tad too big for that.
 I used to have cats, but they have passed on.
 I miss them terribly.